freedomfury/documents/projects/solutions/lxd-cloud-init.md

    ```
    rm -f id_rsa*  profile-ci.yml
    ```

-With the above configuration in place, every new instance launched will trigger cloud-init to have Ansible pull the configurations from Git Hub.
-With a bit more tweaking, you could pass a variable to specify an Ansible group.
-This group variable would allow for the on-the-fly configuration of varying systems in different roles.
+With the above configuration in place, every new instance launched will trigger cloud-init to have Ansible pull the configurations from GitHub.
+With a little more tweaking, you could pass a variable to specify an Ansible group.
+This group variable would enable on-the-fly configuration of different systems in various roles.
+You can create databases, web servers, or any other server roles you might need from the same base profile.
+The only drawback is that the servers won't be instantly available, and there will be a significant delay from boot time to when the server is ready.
+The duration of the delay will depend on the complexity or intensity of the post-setup configuration.